Getting a good amount of sleep is incredibly important for your health.

 While there are also studies that did not observe melatonin had a positive effect on sleep, they were generally few.
 Those that did observe beneficial effects generally provided participants 3–10 mg of melatonin before bedtime.

-Melatonin supplements appear to be safe when used for short periods of time, but as of yet, not much is known about long-term safety.
+Melatonin supplements appear to be safe when used for short periods of time, but not much is known about long-term safety yet.

 Summary: Melatonin supplements may improve sleep quality.
 They seem to be especially helpful if you have jet lag or are doing shift work.